morcake/GAN_Learn/README.md

 Neural networks course assignment

-This project have three code files include srgan.py, data_loader.py, generate_GIF.py.
+This project have three code files include Realize.py, LoadData.py, GenerateGif.py.

+Thinks it and Try again, have a long time.